greenfan/shellcode/README.md

 ### os-versions.sh
 Collaboration with SCS Steve Simmons, from UofM ITS.
 The ultimate inventory management system for Unix / Linux UofM ITS machines.

+### socketsetup.sh
+Establishes a reverse ssh tunnel to your bastion, and keeps it up.